Biography of Solange LEGENDRE

 BIOGRAPHY

 Solange Legendre was born in Montreal in 1929.
-She graduated from l'Ecole des beaux- arts de Montréal having studied drawing, print making and painting.
+She graduated from l'Ecole des beaux- arts de Montréal having studied drawing, printmaking and painting.
 She also studied painting with Stanley Cosgrove.
-In Paris she studied at the Ecole des beaux-arts de Paris and at the Ranson Academy from 1952 to 1956, eventually terminating her studies with a specialization in costume and set design at l'Ecole des arts décoratifs.
+In Paris she studied at the École des beaux-arts de Paris and at the Ranson Academy from 1952 to 1956, eventually terminating her studies with a specialization in costume and set design at l'École des arts décoratifs.

 For thirty years Solange worked as a costume designer at Radio-Canada.
 In 1981 she received the prix Anik for best costume design for the production "The Cricket of the Hearth", by Charles Dickens.
 She also worked with most of the theatre companies in Montreal during this time.